App version: 0.1.0

 5. Prepare for a Hit on Your Credit Score

-This how to refinance an auto loan tip is a reality check.
 Refinancing an auto loan, like any other kind of refinance, has the potential to lower your credit score temporarily.
-This is due to the fact that it usually requires a hard pull credit check and also to the fact that you are replacing an older loan with a newer one.
+This is because it usually requires a hard pull credit check and also the fact that you are replacing an older loan with a newer one.
 When you apply for loans, each lender you apply with will request a credit check that causes a hard inquiry to be entered on your credit report.
 This can cause a small reduction in your credit score.
 If you qualify for and accept a loan offer, you'll typically see another score dip.Remember, prequalifying for the loan you’re interested in can reduce the number of hard inquiries.

 6. Have a Backup Plan